heyx3/GPUNoiseForUnity/README.md

 * Clamp: Forces the third input to be no smaller than the first one and no larger than the second.
 * Lerp: Linearly interpolates between the first and second inputs using the third input.
 * Smoothstep: Like `Lerp` but with a smooth, third-order curve instead of a line.
-* Remap: Remaps a value from the "source" min and max to the "destination" min and max.
+* Remap: Remaps a value from the "source" min and max range to the "destination" min and max range.

 # Applications